stepleton/cameo/aphid/README.md

 2. **While the operating system is booting**: One LED is on nearly constantly, another blinks in a "heartbeat" rhythm; a third blinks with SD card access.
-3. **While Cameo/Aphid software is starting up**: All four LEDs blink sequentially in a rapid "chasing" or "rotating" pattern.
+3. **While Cameo/Aphid software is starting up**: All four LEDs blink sequentially in a rapid "chasing" or "rotating" pattern. (**UPDATE:** This step will be skipped if all the non-optional steps in the [installation instructions](#full-instructions-for-manual-software-installation) are carried out, or if the [pre-made SD card image](#software-installation) is used.)
 4. **When Cameo/Aphid is ready**: All four LEDs are on constantly.
 5. **When Cameo/Aphid processes a disk command from the Apple**: All four LEDs blink off momentarily.